What helps,

 write one.

 Writing your own story takes courage and time.
 Sometimes you just want to be inside one.
-Your character is waiting — a whole life to live, one choice at a time.
+Your child's is waiting — a whole world to step into, one choice at a time.

 Begin your story